Genealogy Services and Resources

 You are welcome to stop by our Genealogy department during library hours, or you can make an appointment with a Genealogist.
 Appointments are 55 minutes

 Using the form to make appointments helps us to understand what you'll need when you arrive and to properly prepare for your visit to make it as successful as possible.

 - Visit our Genealogy Department at Main Library.

 - Make an appointment with a Genealogist.

 - Request Online Assistance with your tough research questions.

 - Historical Indexes: Every-name indexes to several major Stark County sources

 - Court Offices: Stark County offices with online indexes

-- Subscription Databases: Ancestry Library Edition, Heritage Quest, African American Heritage, and many more!
+- Subscription Databases: Ancestry Library Edition (Available only in the Library, including the Library's wireless service), Heritage Quest, African American Heritage, and many more!